 tail_replace_string_field(search, replace, all)

-all: indicates whether to replace all matched strings.
-Only a value of true is supported.
+all: specifies whether to replace all matched strings.
+This parameter supports only true.

 NoteIf you do not need to replace all matched strings, use the

-Remove specific characters at the start and end of a string
+Remove specific characters from the beginning and end of a string

 str_strip(string_val, charSet)